How Much Will SAP S/4HANA Implementation Really Cost You?

 Compliance Adjustments

-Implementation may involve changes in regulations that would necessitate further customisation.
+Implementation may involve changes in regulations that would necessitate further customization.

 Post-Implementation Optimisation